 - G Suite: G Suite (previously Google Apps) is likely the most common email host people are using these days—and for good reason.
 With G Suite, you get the exact same email interface and benefits you get with a personal Gmail account, but with the added organizational benefits of Google Drive, Google Calendar, Google Sites, and more.

 - ProtonMail: If you’re looking for maximum security, end-to-end encryption, and a surprisingly nice UI, ProtonMail is where you want to be.
+Also, their primary server is 1000 meters underground – how cool is that?!

 - Flaskmail: Flaskmail takes the approach that custom email shouldn’t be burdened by suites of apps or miscellaneous bloat.
 It should be easy to set up, easy to use, and free of clutter… just like we like it.